What is a business introductory email?

 2. Greeting

-Since this is your first engagement with a new connection, you need to keep the interaction professional by using the recipient’s correct title and last name.
-An example is: ‘Dear Dr Smith’.
-You also need to keep the following items in mind when you draft your greeting:
+Since this is your first engagement with a new connection, you may have to keep the interaction professional by using the recipient’s correct title and surname.
+An example could be: ‘Dear Dr Smith’.

 3. Body